Morristown Regional Airport

 Morristown Regional Airport (IATA: MOR, ICAO: KMOR, FAA LID: MOR) (formerly called Moore–Murrell Airport) is a city-owned public-use airport located four nautical miles (7 km) southwest of the central business district of Morristown, a city in Hamblen County, Tennessee, United States.
 It was opened in 1953.
-The manager of the airport was Evelyn Bryan Johnson until her death on May 10, 2012.

 This airport is included in the FAA's National Plan of Integrated Airport Systems for 2009–2013, which categorized it as a general aviation facility.

 History

 An office structure was constructed in 1953 along with a grass strip and maintenance hangar.
 In 1958, the first paved runway was completed.
 In 1968, the first professional terminal was dedicated.
 The original airport terminal was demolished on April 28, 2009.
 A new, more modern terminal opened in 2010 and was named Eyelyn Bryan Johnson Terminal for its longtime manager, Evelyn Bryan Johnson.

 Southern Airways served the airport in the early 1960s with flights to/from Knoxville and Tri-City airports.

+A marker dedicating the field to Rev. Melville M. Murrell, who patented "The American Flying Machine" in 1877.
+Murrell was born within sight of the city's new airport.